 - Choose serious sources, avoid information channels that are known for highly emotionalised news presentation.
 The social media algorithm aims to arouse emotions.
 Video material in particular can quickly overwhelm the brain emotionally and cause you to "not get the images out of your head".

 As in all other stressful situations, it is important to pay special attention to self-care during these difficult times.
 This means paying attention to:

 - Daily exercise

 - Meeting people who are good for you

 - Daily structure

-- Do not be afraid to seek professional help.
-There are many counseling centers where you can find support, we are one of them.
+- Don't be afraid to seek professional help.
+There are many counselling centres where you can find support, and we are one of them.

-Here you can find the contact details of our psychologists at your campus.
+Here you can find the contact details of our psychologists on your campus.